-On the left navigation, you'll see three sections or phases.
+On the left navigation, you'll see two sections.
 The design phase is no code using the UI to add paths, resources, error handling, etc. using our graphical UI.
-The Advanced phases enables higher fidelity to your API backend that may entail low code, such as adding data, business logic, custom responses, custom documents and much more.
-The Deploy phase enables auto-generating real API backends with embedded databases ready for API requests.
+The Prototype sections enables database viewing and modifying, adding script and saving versions.

 So lets get started creating a project and designing APIs !